Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Method

 \subsection{Preliminary}

-Before introducing our approach, we first recap the basic visual prompting method for PLMs.
+Before introducing our approach, we first recap the basic visual prompting for PLMs.
 Concretely, given a PLM as $G(\cdot)$, and the image-text example as $(I,T)$, the target of adapting PLMs to VL tasks is to minimize the loss defined by

 where $\theta$ is the parameters of $G$. $\mathcal{L}$ is the objective function of the downstream task.
-For visual prompting, a natural solution is to use the extracted visual features of a given image as the prompt tokens, and then project them onto the semantic space of PLMs.
+For visual prompting, a natural solution is to use the all visual features as the prompt tokens, and then project them onto the semantic space of PLMs.

 However, in this solution, the length of input sequence $L$ is largely increased by the number of visual tokens $N$, which leads to the additional computations by $O(N^2+2NL)$.
-Besides, using all visual information for VL reasoning is often redundant to the model \cite{bolya2022token,rao2021dynamicvit,wang2021pnp,ryoo2021tokenlearner}.
+Besides, using all visual information for VL reasoning is often redundant to the model \cite{rao2021dynamicvit,ryoo2021tokenlearner,bolya2022token}.

 To alleviate the computational burdens of PLMs and reduce the redundancy in visual prompts, we propose to use a lightweight network $\phi$ to generate compact visual prompts, thereby reducing the length of input sequence.
 The optimization objective can be further defined as